About

 Download high-quality photo

-Kristin Bair is the author of the novel Agatha Arch Is Afraid of Everything.
-Under the name Kristin Bair O’Keeffe, she has published two novels, The Art of Floating and Thirsty, as well as numerous essays about China, bears, adoption, off-the-plot expats, and more.
+Her third novel, Agatha Arch Is Afraid of Everything, was named a Best New Book by People magazine.
+She is also the author of The Art of Floating and Thirsty, as well as numerous essays about China, bears, adoption, off-the-plot expats, and more.
 Her work has appeared in The Gettysburg Review, The Baltimore Review, The Manifest-Station, Flying: Journal of Writing and Environment, The Christian Science Monitor, Poets & Writers Magazine, Writer’s Digest, and other publications.

 If You’re Curious…